 - Click the Protect Sheet option from the Protect group.

-- We will get Protect Sheet.
+- We will get a Protect Sheet.
 Here, will get the option for password protection.

-- And also show a list of allowed options for the user.
+- And also shows a list of allowed options for the user.
 We check the first two options, then press OK.

 - Our work is now complete.
 We can input elements in any cell without the formula cells.
 Like, we input Allisa on Cell B9.